scinana/hellopages/index.md

 ***hyperlink test***
 [test a hyperlink to my new subpage](page1/index.md)

 ***testing images***
-- how can i center elements that have been added in markdown?
+How to center images that have been added in markdown?
-Note: Github markdown doesn't support alignment of images (see ) so the only way is to do it through direct html img tags.
+Github markdown doesn't support alignment of images (see [Centering images in README.md files, Stackoverflow](https://stackoverflow.com/questions/12090472/github-readme-md-center-image))
+so the only way is to do it through direct html img tags.
 And for centering an image the only option is to put it inside a p tag and center it

 <p align="center">